 Copenhagen - Malmö - Gothenburg

-Öresund trains (Øresundståg in Swedish) are the regional trains that operate every 20-30 minutes between Copenhagen, Kastrup (Copenhagen airport) and Malmö Central (underground platforms 1 & 2), over the impressive Öresund fixed link between Denmark & Sweden.
+Öresund trains (Øresundståg) are the regional trains that operate every 20-30 minutes between Copenhagen, Kastrup (Copenhagen airport) and Malmö Central, over the impressive Öresund fixed link between Denmark & Sweden.
 One train per hour links Copenhagen & Malmö with Gothenburg Central.
-Originally jointly-run by DSB (Danish Railways) and SJ (Swedish Railways), from 11 December 2022 the Öresund trains are operated by Transdev on behalf of the 6 Swedish regional transport authorities who jointly provide the service.
+Originally jointly-run by DSB (Danish Railways) and SJ (Swedish Railways), since 2022 the Öresund trains have been operated by Transdev on behalf of the 6 Swedish regional transport authorities who jointly provide the service.

 What are Öresund trains like?